Sean Levert

 Sean Edward Levert (September 28, 1968 – March 30, 2008) was an American singer-songwriter and actor.
 Levert was best known as a member of the R&B vocal group LeVert.
 Levert was the son of O'Jays lead singer Eddie Levert and younger brother of singer Gerald Levert.

 Life and career

-Sean Levert was born in Cleveland, Ohio and was the son of Eddie Levert, the lead singer of The O'Jays.
+Sean Levert was born in Cleveland, Ohio, and was the son of Eddie Levert, the lead singer of the O'Jays.
 He formed the trio LeVert with older brother Gerald Levert and childhood friend Marc Gordon; together they scored several smash hits on the U.S. R&B charts in the 1980s and early 1990s.
-In 1995, Sean launched a solo career with the album The Other Side on Atlantic Records, which peaked at #22 on the US Billboard R&B chart and #146 on the Billboard 200.
-The album yielded the charting singles "Put Your Body Where Your Mouth Is" (U.S. R&B #40) and "Same One" (U.S. R&B #57) that same year.
+In 1995, Sean launched a solo career with the album The Other Side on Atlantic Records, which peaked at number 22 on the US Billboard R&B chart and number 146 on the Billboard 200.
+The album yielded the charting singles "Put Your Body Where Your Mouth Is" (U.S. R&B number 40) and "Same One" (U.S. R&B number 57) that same year.
 Sean and Gerald Levert appeared in the film New Jack City (1991); Sean also played a part in the direct-to-video Dope Case Pending (2000).